DashineePARMANUM/superstore-data-analysis/Superstore_Docs/Superstore_Exercises.md

 ---
 1. Which products, sub-categories, and categories generate the highest sales and profit?
 2. Which regions, states, and cities are the most profitable?
-3. How do profit change over time (monthly, quarterly, yearly)?
+3. How does profit change over time (monthly, quarterly, yearly)?
 4. Which customer segments contribute most to revenue and profit?
 5. How do discounts affect sales volume and profitability?
 6. Which products or sub-categories are underperforming in sales or profit?